Political Economy Options:

 Creative Destruction happens when new technology and improved economic structures

-replaces both inefficient technology and economic structures.
+replaces both inefficient technology and inefficient economic structures.

-It is what US capitalism does best.
+It's what the US capitalism does best.

 CD has led to unmatched economic efficiency.